D3quien0/Pythagorean-Triple-Checker/README.md

 # Pythagorean-Triple-Checker
-Checks whether integers given make a Pythagorean Triple
+Checks whether sides of a triangle given make a Pythagorean Triple